-We propose to approve the request for special migratory bird hunting regulations for the Fond du Lac Band of Lake Superior Chippewas.
+We propose to approve the request for special migratory bird hunting regulations for the Fond du Lac Band of Lake Superior Chippewa Indians.

-(e) Grand Traverse Band of Ottawa and Chippewa Indians, Suttons Bay, Michigan (Tribal Members Only)
+(d) Grand Traverse Band of Ottawa and Chippewa Indians, Suttons Bay, Michigan (Tribal Members Only)

 In the 1995-96 migratory bird seasons, the Grand Traverse Band of Ottawa and Chippewa Indians and the Service first cooperated to establish special regulations for waterfowl.
-The Grand Traverse Band is a self-governing, federally recognized Tribe located on the west arm of Grand Traverse Bay in Leelanau County, Michigan.
+The Grand Traverse Band is a self-governing, Federally recognized Tribe located on the west arm of Grand Traverse Bay in Leelanau County, Michigan.
 The Grand Traverse Band is a signatory Tribe of the Treaty of 1836.
-We have approved special regulations for tribal members of the 1836 treaty's signatory Tribes on ceded lands in Michigan since the 1986-87 hunting season.
+We have approved special regulations for Tribal members of the 1836 treaty's signatory Tribes on ceded lands in Michigan since the 1986-87 hunting season.

-For the 2008-09 season, the Tribe requests that the tribal member duck season run from September 22, 2008, through January 18, 2009.
-A daily bag limit of 12 would include no more than 2 pintail, 2 canvasback, 1 hooded merganser, 3 black ducks, 3 wood ducks, 3 redheads, and 6 mallards (only 3 of which may be hens).
+For the 2009-10 season, the Tribe requests that the Tribal member duck season run from September 20, 2009, through January 18, 2010.
+A daily bag limit of 15 would include no more than 3 pintail, 2 canvasback, 1 hooded merganser, 3 black ducks, 5 wood ducks, 3 redheads, and 7 mallards (only 2 of which was heads).

+3 of which may be hens).

-For Canada and snow geese, the Tribe proposes a September 1 through November 30, 2008, and a January 1 through February 8, 2009, season.
-For white-fronted geese and brant, the Tribe proposes a September 20 through November 30, 2008, season.
-The daily bag limit for all geese (including brant) would be five birds.
-Based on our information, it is unlikely that any Canada geese from the Southern James Bay Population will be harvested by the Tribe.
+For Canada and snow geese, the Tribe proposes a September 1 through November 30, 2009, and a January 1 through February 8, 2010, season.
+For white-fronted geese and brant, the Tribe proposes a September 20 through November 30, 2009, season.
+The daily bag limit for Canada and snow geese would be 10 and the daily bag limit for white-fronted geese and including brant would be 5 birds.
+We further note that based on available data (of major goose migration routes), it is unlikely that any Canada geese from the Southern James Bay Population will be harvested by the Tribe.

-For woodcock, the Tribe proposes a September 1 through November 14, 2008, season.
+For woodcock, the Tribe proposes a September 1 through November 14, 2009, season.
 The daily bag limit will not exceed five birds.
-For mourning doves, snipe, and rails, the Tribe proposes a September 1 through November 14, 2008, season.
+For mourning doves, snipe, and rails, the Tribe proposes a September 1 through November 14, 2009, season.
 The daily bag limit would be 10 per species.

 All other Federal regulations contained in 50 CFR part 20 would apply.
 The Tribe proposes to monitor harvest closely through game bag checks, patrols, and mail surveys.
-Harvest surveys from the 2006-07 hunting season indicated that approximately 15 tribal hunters harvested an estimated 112 ducks and 50 Canada geese.
+Harvest surveys from the 2006-07 hunting season indicated that approximately 15 Tribal hunters harvested an estimated 112 ducks and 50 Canada geese.

-We propose to approve the Grand Traverse Band of Ottawa and Chippewa Indians requested 2008-09 special migratory bird hunting regulations.
+We propose to approve the Grand Traverse Band of Ottawa and Chippewa Indians requested 2009-10 special migratory bird hunting regulations.

-(f) Great Lakes Indian Fish and Wildlife Commission, Odanah, Wisconsin (Tribal Members Only)
+(e) Great Lakes Indian Fish and Wildlife Commission, Odanah, Wisconsin (Tribal Members Only)